-Sarabande's internship program now offers three internship positions in each of our fall, spring, and summer seasons.
+Sarabande's internship program now offers six-month internships during our spring and fall seasons (January-June and July-December).
+We accept up to three interns each season.
 Interns who complete our program gain the skills, references, and experience to launch their career in publishing.

 Responsibilities may include: